 According to the survey, the primary response to heavy stress is to recruit personnel skilled in software development related to these areas.
 But that option is proving tough to execute.
 TEKsystems said programmers, developers and software engineers are highly difficult-to-fill positions.
 The company believes that increased demand for top talent means they have little confidence in their ability to fulfill their needs.

 So if hiring isn’t likely to be the solution, what is?
-The best way to bring in programmers that can rapidly and effectively address new technology initiatives in security, mobility and cloud computing is to find the right team of bespoke software developers.
+The best way to bring in programmers that can rapidly and effectively address new technology initiatives in security, mobility and cloud computing is to find the right team of bespoke software developers and outsourcing.